attalla1/secure_apache/README.md

 * This project is to secure apache servers from Solw HTTPS DOS Attacks and block any HTTP DOS attack.

 * To run the script you need Admin Privilleges:
-> chmod +x install.sh && chmod +x .apache.sh && sudo ./install.sh
+> chmod +x install.sh && chmod +x .apache_magic.sh && sudo ./install.sh

 * The script will run and install other scripts and services and automatically run them.